 The oversight of environmental and social matters, and the governance of these topics, is the responsibility of the Nominating and Corporate Governance Committee.
-Since 2020, the Nominating and Corporate Governance Committee has reviewed matters presented by the ESG Steering Committee and addressed other related risks through various committee meetings throughout the year.
-The ESG Steering Committee, the Diversity, Equity and Inclusion Committee, and the Cybersecurity and Data Governance Executive Steering Committee are composed of members of senior management to ensure awareness and involvement among company leadership of these issues.
+Since 2020, the Nominating and Corporate Governance Committee has reviewed matters presented by the ESG Steering Committee and addressed other related risks through various committee meetings.
+The ESG Steering Committee, the Inclusion & Opportunity Committee, and the Cybersecurity and Data Governance Executive Steering Committee are composed of members of senior management to ensure awareness and involvement among company leadership of these issues.
 For more information on our ESG efforts, please refer to our Sustainability Report, which is available on our website at https://investors.sci-corp.com.